 Equitable enrollment practices

 Issue brief Issue I-Summer 2020

 We believe great schools matter, and that they change lives.

 The implementation of equitable and efficient enrollment policies, practices, and processes are essential to ensure all students can access great schools.

-Background

-In May 2020, the Minneapolis Board of Education approved the district's Comprehensive District Design plan that-over the course of the school year-will consolidate neighborhood school attendance zones and centralize geographically the location of magnet schools to reduce racially isolated schools and make varied academic programming more accessible to all families.
+Background In May 2020, the Minneapolis Board of Education approved the district's Comprehensive District Design plan that-over the course of the school year-will consolidate neighborhood school attendance zones and centralize geographically the location of magnet schools to reduce racially isolated schools and make varied academic programming more accessible to all families.
 To effectively implement the CDD and build school communities that are more diverse, the Minneapolis Public Schools will need to redesign its enrollment policies and practices to be more racially equitable-so families of color can have a fair chance at the district's most sought after schools-and build school communities that are more diverse.
 The district's EDIA Committee found that the district would need to make significant revisions to its enrollment processes, practices, and policies in order to improve families' experiences with school placement.

-By the numbers

-The Minneapolis district's strategic planning process unearthed numerous trends1 that speak to families' experiences; among them are two that we found particularly relevant:
+By the numbers The Minneapolis district's strategic planning process unearthed numerous trends1 that speak to families' experiences; among them are two that we found particularly relevant:

+Participation in Priority Enrollment

+Non-FRL white families

+FRL-eligible

+families of color

+50%+ Families of color reporting that participation in the placement process was challenging

 Best practices

 These three components exist in cities where families are experiencing fair, meaningful school placement processes:

-Robust parent engagement campaigns

-that effectively reach historically underserved communities and neighborhoods, encouraging full participation in the placement process
+Robust parent engagement campaigns that effectively reach historically underserved communities and neighborhoods, encouraging full participation in the placement process